-He sleeps innocently and securely in his Father's arms-a portrait of peace.
+He sleeps securely in his Father's arms-a portrait of innocent peace.
 His long curling eyelashes depict perfection, and his pinkish skin is a picture of softness.
 He is new in this world, the child of his Father, just beginning the most wonderful season of all.
 As I envision the peacefulness of this newborn child of God, I cannot help but wonder how this season will be.
-A season of peace everlasting in God's loving arms.